7 Giant Herbs You Can Grow at Home

 6. Large Leaf Italian Basil

 Basil (Ocimum basilicum) is a popular herb used (both fresh and dried) for Italian cooking including pizzas, salads, sauces and pesto.
 Large leaf Italian or lettuce leaf basil (Ocimum basilicum var. crispum) has leaves that look lettuce-like and can be up to 3 to 4 inches long on plants that grow up to 2’ tall.
 This annual can be started from seed indoors (under grow lights) in late winter and transplanted to the garden or a container outdoors, once the fear of frost is passed.
-For a contrast try growing the large purple sweet basil too.
+For contrast, try growing the large purple sweet basil too.

 Hyssop (Hyssopus officinalis) is a perennial herb in Zones 4 to 9.
 The aromatic leaves are used to season soups, salads, liqueurs and stews.
 The flowers attract butterflies and hummingbirds.
 Like rosemary, this herb will grow as high and wide as a small bush.